bparanj/crystal/programming/iac/docs/basics/terminology.md

 The term for a rule that helps you to choose between potential solutions is a "Heuristic."

 Heuristics are strategies or approaches that guide problem-solving, decision-making, or discovery.
 They simplify the processes of finding solutions through practical methods not guaranteed to be optimal or perfect but sufficient for reaching an immediate, short-term goal or approximation.
-In various contexts, including design, engineering, and everyday decision-making, heuristics serve as valuable tools for navigating complex or uncertain situations by providing a framework for making choices without exhaustive analysis.
+In various contexts,  design, engineering, and everyday decision-making, heuristics serve as valuable tools for navigating complex or uncertain situations by providing a framework for making choices without exhaustive analysis.

 ### Approach